 Which is where I get to my rebellion against “Cool”

-Isatu and Omar, it was incredible to see how terrified he was of
+The family that lives across from me in my "renters compound" Isatu and Omar, it was incredible to see how terrified he was of me at first having never seen a person of white skin before |

 In the city, formal greetings like how are you?, Do you have peace?, how are the home people (family)?
 Are replaced with Nakam which is a slang that essentially is “how are you having?” probably similar to how’s it going in English, the worst part is that the response is “Mangi cool” which is literally “I am cool” Everyone uses this in the city.
 If you are under 40 you say Nakam and mangi cool, and while I am through trying to stop people from calling me hey “tubob” (hey white skin) as a horrible ignorance.
 I am refusing to say “cool” and am going as far as to have long conversations in Wolof about how in America it is not as culturally interesting to call something "cool" as you may think, it seems like the cultural mimicry is off the charts and no one understands my war against cool.